bitrise-io/devcenter/docs/tips-and-tricks/expose-environment-variable.md

 *You can read more about how `envman` can be used on it's [GitHub page](https://github.com/bitrise-io/envman/).*

+!!! warning "Env Var value size limit"
+    Environment Variable values set through `envman` are limited to 10KB by default.
+    This is done in order to prevent issues with common tools.
+    Different tools have different environment size constraints, e.g. `Bash` will start to fail on OS X once the environments set exceed ~120KB (**in total, not a single variable!**).

+    For larger data you should use files or other solutions, and use environment variables to point to the file / to the ID or location of where the data is stored.

 Once the environment variable is exposed you can use it like any other environment variable.
 In `bash` you can reference the previous example environment as: `$MY_RELEASE_NOTE`.